verbosely/git-hooks/README.md

 **Packages:** *bash, coreutils, debianutils, file, git, grep, ncurses-bin, sed, vim*

-All packages reside in the main sections of the Debian and Ubuntu archives.
+All packages reside in the main sections of the Debian and Ubuntu archives, and they are thus Debian- or Canonical-maintained, respectively.

 ## Contributing